robhiddinga/domoticz-thinkingcleaner-plugin/README.md

 Now go to **Setup**, **Hardware** in Domoticz.
 There you add **ThinkCleaner**.

 Fill in the IP address of your ThinkCleaner.
+And the adress and port of your Domoticz server.

+Have fun!